acudworth3/dotfiles/readme.md

 # Setup

 > These are dotfiles I use for my personal development environment.
-Heavily inspired by the following
+Heavily inspired by the following.
 > Suggestions are welcome

 - https://github.com/hendrikmi/dotfiles